 Performing routine checks like checking your smoke alarms in your home and making sure your car has been serviced at regular intervals are extremely important.
 Equally as important is the routine server and network maintenance and checks on your information technology systems.
 Most organisations already have monitoring in place but periodic maintenance must also take place.
-So whats the difference between monitoring and performing maintenance?
+So what’s the difference between server and network monitoring and performing server and network maintenance?
 Even if your a constantly monitoring your equipment you might ask yourself, why should you also do maintenance?.

 - Physical check of your equipment.
 Every morning go into your server room and take a look and make sure that there is no red or amber lights, no weird sounds or smells coming from your equipment.